hongminhcbg/gcp-ace/examptopics.md

     ---
     Granting IAM at resource level is enough.
     If project level permission is given then user will be having publisher and subscriber roles for all the pub-sub topics created within the project.
 So this should be avoided according to the question asked

+# 124

+# 125

+    You are developing an ecommerce web application that uses App Engine standard environment and Memorystore for Redis.
+When a user logs into the app, the application caches the user's information (e.g., session, name, address, preferences), which is stored for quick retrieval during checkout.
+    While testing your application in a browser, you get a 502 Bad Gateway error.
+You have determined that the application is not connecting to Memorystore.
+What is the reason for this error?
+    ---
+    You configured your Serverless VPC Access connector in a different region than your App Engine instance.

+# 126

+    Your team develops services that run on Google Cloud.
+You need to build a data processing service and will use Cloud Functions.
+The data to be processed by the function is sensitive.
+You need to ensure that invocations can only happen from authorized services and follow Google-recommended best practices for securing functions.
+What should you do?
+    ---
+    Create a service account with the Cloud Functions Invoker role.
+Use that service account to invoke the function.

+# 127

+    You are deploying your applications on Compute Engine.
+One of your Compute Engine instances failed to launch.
+What should you do?
+(Choose two.)
+    ---
+    Determine whether your file system is corrupted.
+    Check whether your instance boot disk is completely full.

+# 128

+    Your web application is deployed to the corporate intranet.
+You need to migrate the web application to Google Cloud.
+The web application must be available only to company employees and accessible to employees as they travel.
+You need to ensure the security and accessibility of the web application while minimizing application changes.
+What should you do?
+    ---
+    Configure Identity-Aware Proxy to allow employees to access the application through its public IP address.

+# 129

+    You have an application that uses an HTTP Cloud Function to process user activity from both desktop browser and mobile application clients.
+This function will serve as the endpoint for all metric submissions using HTTP POST.
+    Due to legacy restrictions, the function must be mapped to a domain that is separate from the domain requested by users on web or mobile sessions.
+The domain for the Cloud Function is https://fn.example.com.
+Desktop and mobile clients use the domain https://www.example.com.
+You need to add a header to the function's
+    HTTP response so that only those browser and mobile sessions can submit metrics to the Cloud Function.
+Which response header should you add?
+    ---
+    Access-Control-Allow-origin: https://www.example.com # NOT https://*.example.com, www is determine for '*'

+# 130